 It's unbelievable how people are.

-It has gotten so bad in terms of the mob, the media mob, and there's a social media mob mentality also, I believe at some of these companies.
+It has gotten so bad in terms of the mob, the media mob, and there's a social media mob mentality also, I believe, at some of these companies.

-But if you have the New York Times admitting that they put all of their newsroom on one story, which was the Russia hoax, conspiracy theories, the lies that they spread, the misinformation, the propaganda, you know, the breathless hysterical coverage every second of every minute of every hour of every day of every week, of every month, year.
+But if you have the New York Times admitting that they put all of their newsroom on one story, which was the Russia hoax, conspiracy theories, the lies that they spread, the misinformation, the propaganda, you know, the breathless, hysterical coverage every second of every minute of every hour of every day of every week of every month year.

 I mean, it just goes on.

-You know, it's kind of ironic to see Humpty Dumpty over there at fake news CNN, his show is called Unreliable Liberal Sources.
+You know, it's kind of ironic to see Humpty Dumpty over there at Fake News CNN.

 And he actually has a guest on this weekend that says that Donald Trump is responsible for more deaths, not even as many.

-But he's he has a guest, a Duke professor, saying that President Trump is responsible for more deaths than Hitler, Stalin, and Mao.
+But he has a guest, a Duke professor, saying that President Trump is responsible for more deaths than Hitler, Stalin, and Mao.

 Listen.